 Spaced Repetition encourages active recall.
 Active recall is the process of retrieving information from your memory.

-As an example, imagine you want to stop by a bakery in Berlin and want to buy a loaf of bread.
+Let me illustrate this.
+Imagine you want to stop by a bakery in Berlin and want to buy a loaf of bread.
 Before you even approach the shop, you remember that bread in German is ‘das Brot’.
 This is an example of an ‘active recall’.
+You essentially pulled the word out of your memory.

 Alternatively, if you approached the shop and saw a sign ‘das Brot’, this would count as a ‘passive recall’.
 You saw the word and then matched its meaning.

-A passive recall is much easier and creates a false sense of learning.
-However, recognizing a word when you see it doesn’t mean you are able to use it in dynamic, real-life situations, such as a conversation with a colleague.
-That’s why multiple-choice matching games in some language learning apps are fun but often waste your time.
+A passive recall is much easier and creates a false sense of progress.
+However, recognizing a word when you see it doesn’t mean it is in your active memory – that you are able to use it in dynamic, real-life situations, such as a conversation with a colleague.
+That’s why multiple-choice matching games in some language learning apps are fun but often ineffective.